-3.11 Households per Unit Land Area (excluding water)-Not Used in Study
+3.11 Households per Unit Land Area (excluding water) (not used in any study)

 Households per Unit Land Area (excluding water) = Total households as counted by the census in blocks per unit land area (excluding water).
 Where census blocks are cut by the end of the measurement geography, the population is apportioned according to the percentage of land area falling inside and outside the line.
 See, e.g., Rutherford et al. (2000, 15).